-Other indicators of climate change include changing precipitation patterns, i.e., rainfall variability, speed of wind, temperature differentials on both land and water surfaces, increased prevalence of certain pests and diseases, and changing crop production conditions.
+Other indicators of climate change include changing precipitation patterns, i.e., rainfall variability, speed of wind, temperature differentials on both land and water surfaces, increased prevalence of certain pests and diseases and changing crop production conditions.

 These manifestations were clear to the communities and the experts that were interviewed in this study.
-Indeed the effects of declining soil fertility, increasing pest and diseases and soil erosion arising from extreme weather episodes were already being manifested in recurrent food insecurity among most of the communities we interacted with.
-The key concerns were whether the existing climate change policy in the sector was adequate, extent to which it was informed by research and how much it was being translated into action on the ground.
+Indeed, the effects of declining soil fertility, increasing pest and diseases and soil erosion arising from extreme weather episodes were already being manifested in recurrent food insecurity among most of the communities.
+The key concerns were whether the existing climate change policy in the sector was adequate, extent to which it was informed by research, and how much was being translated into action on the ground.

-4.0 Climate change and agricultural policies in Kenya
+4. Climate Change and Agricultural Policies in Kenya